 Mochi Ice comes in a variety of flavors: green tea, strawberry, mango, chocolate, red bean, and even black sesame.

 But there was no Pumpkin flavor until now.
 Yes, Trader Joe's have done it again - creating their own brand of Mochi Ice.

-The story of sushi is a combination of real stories at Sushi school in Los Angles packed with some great information about history and science behind sushi.
+The story of sushi is a combination of real stories at a Sushi school in Los Angles packed with some great information about the history and science behind sushi.

 The main focus of the book is the owner of the sushi school, the instructor, and the class students, most of who never made sushi before.

-At the same time, the Author Trevor Carson provides solid information on the science behind the sushi like what happens to fish when it's cured in salt and vinegar like Shime techni
+At the same time, the Author Trevor Carson provides solid information on the science behind sushi-like what happens to fish when it's cured in salt and vinegar like the Shime te

-We mentioned about eatsa in Berkeley and YAYOI in Palo Alto offers same ordering system using iPad type interface.
-It's "Teishoku" style restaurant, which means "a set-meal" in Japanese.
+We mentioned about eatsa in Berkeley and YAYOI in Palo Alto offers the same ordering system using iPad type interface.
+It's a "Teishoku" style restaurant, which means "a set-meal" in Japanese.

 Sushi: Food for the eye, the body & the soul, by Ole G. Mouritsen